The Surprising Relief That Comes From Feeling Your Feelings

 But it won’t.

-It’s just energy moving through the body.
+It’s just moving through the body and wants a little bit of attention.

-And what if you let it?
+And what if you allow it?

 What if you stopped trying to understand it, solve it, or justify it -